siddhu1716/hello_Ex/backend/README.md

 - If no model is configured, `/chat` returns a sensible mock reply and can still produce TTS (dummy WAV).
 - If ElevenLabs is not configured, TTS returns a generated dummy WAV file mounted under `/static/audio/...`.
 - Whisper `local` mode requires the `whisper` package and local model; otherwise `mock` mode returns a fixed transcript.
+- Retrieval uses the active vector backend configured via `VECTOR_BACKEND`.
+Ingestion populates that backend and `/chat` performs top-k retrieval (if `RETRIEVAL_ENABLED=true`) and also includes the last `HISTORY_MESSAGES` from `messages.jsonl` as conversational buffer.

+## Retrieval Backends

+- File (default): simple JSONL at `data/storage/memory.jsonl` with naive cosine similarity over `utils.text_utils.simple_embed()`.
+- ChromaDB: embedded persistent vector DB using sentence-transformers.
+Enable with `VECTOR_BACKEND=chroma`.
+Install extras from `requirements.txt`.
+- Milvus: scalable vector DB.
+Enable with `VECTOR_BACKEND=milvus` and set connection vars.
+Collection and index are auto-created on startup.

+See `docs/retrieval_memory_flow.md` for an end-to-end diagram and request flow details.